KSLA

-KSLA (channel 12) is a television station in Shreveport, Louisiana, United States, affiliated with CBS.
+KSLA (channel 12) is a television station in Shreveport, Louisiana, United States, serving as the CBS affiliate for the Ark-La-Tex region.
 It is owned by Gray Media alongside low-power, Class A Telemundo affiliate KTSH-CD (channel 19).
 The two stations share studios on Fairfield Avenue and Dashiel Street (southeast of I-20) in central Shreveport; KSLA's transmitter is located near St. Johns Baptist Church Road (southeast of Mooringsport and Caddo Lake) in rural northern Caddo Parish.